Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </div>

 <p>The information for a node is stored in multiple individually accessible resources.
 The node index document is a lightweight resource that captures the BVH tree topology for the node, in addition to the node’s bounding volume and meta-data used for [LoD Switching](<a name="_4_1">LoD Switching Models</a>) metrics.
-This resource allows for tree traversal without the need to  access the more voluminous content associated with a node (geometry, texture data, attributes).
-The decision to render the node is based on node’s bounding-volume visibility in the current 3D view and a visual quality determination made by the client using the information included in the node index document.
+This resource allows for tree traversal without the need to  access the more voluminous content associated with a node (geometry, texture, attributes).
+The decision to render a node by the client application is based on its bounding-volume visibility in the current 3D view.
+Once the node's bounding volume is determined to be within the current 3D view of the application, then further evalution is performed by the client app to determine the visual quality of the node.
 The node’s quality is estimated as a function of current view parameters, node’s bounding volume and LoD selection metric value of the node.</p>

-<p>The specification supports both bounding spheres (MBS) and oriented bounding boxes (OBB) as a node’s bounding volume.</p>
+<p>The specification supports both minimum bounding spheres (MBS) and oriented bounding boxes (OBB) as a node’s bounding volume.</p>

 <p>Each interior node logically contains or covers the set of information covered by the nodes below it and participates in a path to the leaf nodes below it.
 Interior nodes may contain generalized or reduced representation of the information contained in descendant nodes.
 </p>

 <p>
 The I3S format models node information using a set of resources - Node Index Documents, Feature Data, Geometry, Attributes, Textures and Shared Descriptors, all of which together represent the set of features or data elements for a given node.
 These resources are always attached to a node.</p>